jewettaij/moltemplate/examples/all_atom/legacy_force_field_examples/force_field_OPLSAA_2008/alkane_chain_single/README.md

 ### Details

 The "Alkane50" molecule, as well as the "CH2", and "CH3" monomers it contains, use the LOPLSAA force-field.
 As with all of the OPLSAA examples, when we define these molecules, we only specify the atom names, bond list, and coordinates.
 We do not have to list the atom charges, angles, dihedrals, or impropers.
-The rules for creating atomic charge and angle topology are contained in the ["loplsaa.lt"](../../../../moltemplate/force_fields/loplsaa.lt) and  ["oplsaa.lt"](../../../../moltemplate/force_fields/oplsaa.lt) files.
+The rules for creating atomic charge and angle topology are contained in the ["loplsaa2008.lt"](../../../../moltemplate/force_fields/loplsaa2008.lt) and  ["oplsaa2008.lt"](../../../../moltemplate/force_fields/oplsaa2008.lt) files.
 To let moltemplate know that you want to use these rules, define your molecules (and molecular subunits) this way:

 ```
-import "loplsaa.lt"
+import "loplsaa2008.lt"
 CH2 inherits OPLSAA { ... }         # (see "ch2group.lt")
 CH3 inherits OPLSAA { ... }         # (see "ch3group.lt")
 Alkane50 inherits OPLSAA { ... }    # (see "alkane50.lt")